 Start off by mudding the screw heads.
 For the smoothest surface, apply a generous amount of mud and then scrape away the excess with your knife.
 When you pass over the screw head, keep your knife somewhat flat to the wall, not perpendicular.
 Apply a second coat if necessary.

 Most pros prefer applying joint tape with mud.
-But if you’re inexperienced, adhesive-backed tape will greatly ease and speed up the process.
+But if you’re inexperienced, the adhesive-backed tape will greatly ease and speed up the process.
 Follow taping by applying a thin, smooth layer of mud the length of the joint, using your 6-inch knife.
 After that layer is dry, follow with another layer, this time with your 12-inch knife.
 Your goal is a perfectly smooth surface.

 Sheetrock dust is nasty stuff.
 In a poorly ventilated basement, dry sanding will require respirators and a lot of cleanup work.
 You’ll do much better with wet-sanding sponges.
 Remember to keep the sponge damp (not wet), rinse often, and you’ll do just fine.